-Integrative Medicine is the healing-oriented and patient-centered practice of medicine that focuses on the whole person (mind, body, spirit), drawing on both the appropriate use of conventional as well as complementary and alternative medicine methods to facilitate the body's innate healing response.
-Integrative and Holistic Medicine uses the broader concepts of promotion of health and prevention of illness, as well as the treatment of disease.
+Integrative and Holistic Medicine is the healing-oriented and patient-centered practice of medicine which focuses on the whole person (mind, body, spirit), drawing on both the appropriate use of conventional as well as complementary and alternative medicine methods to facilitate the body's innate healing response.
+Functional Medicine is a specialty of Integrative Medicine, which seeks to identify and address the root causes of disease and illness using a systems-oriented approach and incorporates other aspects of medicine (traditionally thought of as separate fields of medicine rather than integrated), such as Endocrinology (Hormones), Gastroenterology (GI/Gut-Brain Axis), and Immunology (Immune System/Autoimmunity).
+Integrative, Holistic and Functional Medicine uses the broader concepts of promotion of health and prevention of illness, as well as the treatment of disease.
 Dr. Shadid uses an integrative and science-based healthcare approach for treatment of psychiatric symptoms and integrates the best medical practices of laboratory testing and other diagnostic techniques, prescribed combinations of medications and/or botanical medicines, nutritional supplements, therapeutic or anti-inflammatory diets, and lifestyle medicine with stress-management techniques.

-Dr. Shadid evaluates and treats adult patients from the ages of 18-65 years of age.
-Dr. Shadid provides evaluation and treatment for Mood Disorders, Bipolar Disorders, Anxiety Disorders, Attentive and Cognitive Disorders, Personality and Behavioral Disorders.
+Dr. Shadid evaluates and treats adult patients from the ages of 18-70 years of age.
+Dr. Shadid provides evaluation and treatment for Mood Disorders, Bipolar Disorders, Anxiety Disorders, Attention and Cognitive Disorders, Personality and Behavioral Disorders.
 Dr. Shadid practices Integrative Functional Medicine and evaluates and treats mental health symptoms associated with Hormone Dysregulation, Autoimmune Dysfunction, Gastrointestinal Imbalance and Nutritional Deficiencies.